TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 3/Acts 3.9.md

 ---

-And all the people saw him walking and praising God:
+All the people saw him walking and praising God.